-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: Take ENG 111 Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None This course, the second in a series of two, introduces research techniques, documentation styles, and writing strategies.
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3

+Minimum State Prerequisites: Take ENG 111

+This course, the second in a series of two, introduces research techniques, documentation styles, and writing strategies.
 Emphasis is placed on analyzing information and ideas and incorporating research findings into documented writing and research projects.
 Upon completion, students should be able to evaluate and synthesize information from primary and secondary sources using documentation appropriate to various disciplines.

 College Transfer: This course has been approved for transfer under the CAA as a general education course in English Composition.
 This course has been approved for transfer under the ICAA as a general education course in English Composition.
-This is a Universal General Education Transfer Component (UGETC) course ENG 115 - Oral Communication Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111 Local Corequisites: None This course introduces the basic principles of oral communication in both small group and public settings.
-Emphasis is placed on the components of the communication process, group decisionmaking, and public address.
+This is a Universal General Education Transfer Component (UGETC) course.

+ENG 115 - Oral Communication

+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3

+This course introduces the basic principles of oral communication in both small group and public settings.
+Emphasis is placed on the components of the communication process, group decision-making, and public address.
 Upon completion, students should be able to demonstrate the principles of effective oral communication in small group and public settings.
-College Transfer: N/A